Bojan Djordjic: AIK

-On 19 October 2007, Djordjic's contract was terminated by mutual consent due to lack of first-team opportunities.
+On 19 October 2007, Djordjic's contract with Plymouth Argylewas terminated by mutual consent due to lack of first-team opportunities.
 On 13 November, it was officially announced he had signed a two-year deal with Swedish club AIK.
 His first season for the club has not been what he was hoping for with several injuries and on 13 September 2008 he was injured once again and missed the remaining eight matches of the season.
 His first match for AIK was against Kalmar FF on 30 March 2008 in the first game of the 2008 season.
 During the 2009 transfer season, Djordjic was approached by Maccabi Haifa which offering him a contract, however Djordjic rejected saying that he wanted to stay with the club in his heart AIK.
 Scoring 1 goal and providing 6 assists in all competitions during the 2009 season, he helped AIK win the 2009 Allsvenskan.

 Due to the start of the season of 2010, AIK was underperforming as defending champions.
 This led that club was struggling to avoid relegation.
 The coach Mikael Stahre left for Panionios GSS and much criticism was aimed at the team's bad performances.